rafaelp/semaphore-docs-new/source/docs/supported-stack.md

 Ruby versions are available via [rbenv](https://github.com/sstephenson/rbenv/).
 If you need to install an additional version, please check [this guide](/docs/installing-additional-version-of-ruby.html).

+### Node.js versions
+* 0.11
+* 0.10
+* 0.8

+Node.js versions are managed by [nvm](https://github.com/creationix/nvm) and you can install an additional version by following [this guide](/docs/installing-additional-version-of-nodejs.html).
 ### Database engines

 * PostgreSQL (9.3.1)